typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ts/using-ts-effectively.md

 node_modules/@types/ember-data/index.d.ts(920,56): error TS2344: Type 'any' does not satisfy the constraint 'never'.
 ```

-This happens because the types for Ember's _test_ tooling includes the types for Ember Data because the `this` value in several of Ember's test types can include a reference to `DS.Store`.
+This happens because the types for Ember's _test_ tooling includes the types for Ember Data because the `this` value in several of Ember's test types can include a reference to the Ember Data `Store` class.

 **The fix:** add a declaration like this in a new file named `ember-data.d.ts` in your `types` directory: